 The resulting list2 would contain [3,6,7,9,2,1].
 However, it is also important to remember that sets may not maintain the order of the list.

-In order to rename columns, you can use the rename() function.
+You can use the rename() function to rename columns.
 This can be used to rename any column in a dataframe.
 For example, if in the customers

 table, you wanted to rename the column “user_id_number” to “user_id” and the “customer_phone” to “phone,” you would write: